themehunk/th-advance-product-search/README.txt

 == Description ==

-TH Advance Product Search is a Free easy to use Search Plugin.Th Advaced Product Search plugin is a powerful AJAX search plugin which will display search result for Product, post and pages.
+Th Advaced Product Search plugin is a powerful AJAX search plugin which will display search result for Product, post and pages.
 This plugin will search Search across all your WooCommerce products ( product title, content, categories, ID and sku ) .
 Plugin comes with user friendly settings, use shortcodes and widget to showcase your search anywhere in your site.
 It also supports Google analytics to monitor your website visitor.

 **Key Features:-**

-**Pro Features:-**
+* Quick and Fast Search
+* Fully Responsive & Mobile Friendly
+* Search Analytics Support
+* Advanced Search for WooCommerce Product ( Categories, Description, Image, Price, SKU's )
+* Advanced Search for Post ( Categories, Description & Image )
+* Advanced Search for Pages  ( Description & Image )
+* Search using AJAX search
+* Exclude specific content from search results
+* Color Manager options for each Search element
+* Supports multilingual
+* Display Search Forms anywhere on your site.
+* Autocomplete Search
+* Fully compatible with WordPress Themes
+* User Friendly Customize Panel

-* 24x7 support available for free product too [support](https://www.support.themehunk.com/).
+* 24x7 support available for free product too [support](https://themehunk.com/contact-us/).

 [Sales Page](https://themehunk.com/advanced-product-search/)|[Docs](https://themehunk.com/docs/th-advance-product-search/)